nuscarrick/webserver-screenshot/README.md

 ## Important notes:

+- The plugin only works for publicly accessible web servers!!!
 - The loading time of the screenshot depends on the number of elements (installed plugins)
 - Since the screenshot is created by reloading the web server on the server side, only the elements that are active when loading are displayed